rjking1/ride_tracker_testing_wdio_bdd/readme.md

 Discovered I need to set an option to allow Chrome to download multiple files else a prompt interrupts testing on a Mac.

+Played with the wdio REPL:

+    npx wdio repl chrome

-Played with the wdio REPL.  `npx wdio repl chrome` Very useful for debugging.
+Very useful for debugging.

 ## Download issues...resolved
 Wed, 30 March 2022

-Idea: avoid downloading files by comparing the string that was being saved to file (to be compared with the expected result by doing a file to file comparison), by comparing the string with the expected file directly.
+Idea: avoid downloading files by comparing the string that was being saved to a file (to be compared with the expected result by doing a file to file comparison), by directly comparing the string with the expected file.
 This requires restructuring and rewriting the download/compare functions.

 ## No more download files
 Thurs, 31 March 2022